 No one can budge the cafÃ© regulars, some of whom have their own coffee cups stored behind the counter.
 Sutton's serves a full breakfast, including grits and hand-cut home fries, from 7-11 a.m., then switches over to burgers, dogs and other lunch staples.
 Naturally, shakes are made the old-fashioned way "“ with real milk, ice cream and syrups.
 Sutton's generations of customers wouldn't have it any other way.

 Made by the Seller, Sold by the Maker

-“If they did not produce it, they will not sell it.”
-That standard helps explain why The Farmer’s Market in Carrboro is one of the best in the region.
+"If they did not produce it, they will not sell it."
+That standard helps explain why The Farmer's Market in Carrboro is one of the best in the region.
 It also means fine, fresh locally grown produce is guaranteed, along with, prepared foods, flowers, crafts and farm products such as cheese and wool.
-Held two days a week in the Carrboro Town Commons, next to Town Hall, the Saturday markets are from 7 a.m. until noon between March and Christmas.
-The Wednesday Market is open from 4 p.m. until 7 p.m.
-April to Halloween.
+Held two days a week in the Carrboro Town Commons, next to Town Hall, the Saturday markets are open year round 7 a.m. until noon between April and October and 9 a.m. until noon November through March.
+The Wednesday Market is open from 3:30 p.m. until 6:30 p.m.
+April through October.

 Chapel Hill restaurants continue to offer throngs of salivating customers cuisine worthy of a much larger town.
 Perhaps the fact that Chapel Hill is a university town has led to the proliferation of eateries eager to satisfy collegiate appetites.
 It also can't hurt that the area's population is a well-traveled crowd that clamors for fare beyond the ordinary.
 Whatever the reason, locals look for any excuse to eat out and proudly take out-of-town guests on culinary treasure hunts.